 A revolving loan fund helps legacy families fix and rent their historic homes, adds affordable housing, creates jobs, and draws-in newcomers to the community.

 Offering career training, small business support, and wrap-around services, HIVE garners national attention as it applies for federal funding and helps a rural economy go digital.

 An art exhibition in Taos brings life and vibrancy back to main street.

-Ten local businesses are paired with web developers to launch or improve their e-commerce capability to adapt to COVID-19.
+Taos MainStreet pairs local businesses with web developers to launch or improve their e-commerce capabilities in response to COVID-19.

 An emerging platform helps volunteers to address food security, shelter, access to masks, and meet other community needs during the COVID-19 pandemic and beyond.

 Farmers and outdoor enthusiasts partner to build trails for recreation and economic growth in the San Luis Valley.

 If you have an idea for improving quality of life in Lander, Wyoming, Taos or Questa, New Mexico, use this form to start a conversation with us.